ColeGauerke/CoastalErosionProject/README.md

   3. Start up a live server from  the home.html file in vscode.
   4. Can be accessed by clicking into the localhost shown in your terminal and adding /swagger to the end of the URL -> 'https://localhost:7108/swagger'

+### Note on news page:
+This page works best if you search for articles three weeks in the past in prominent cities like New Orleans.
+Searching for something like "flood" will usually populate the articles returned.